 On August 14, 2020, upon the conversion of Legacy BTX to a Delaware corporation, \$8,774 in convertible promissory notes and related accrued interest were exchanged for an equivalent number of SAFE agreements.
 In addition, during 2020, the Company issued an additional \$3,155 in SAFEs.
 During 2021, the Company issued an additional \$18,675 in SAFE's.
 These SAFEs allow the investors to participate in future equity financings through a share-settled redemption of the amount invested.
-Alternatively, upon the occurrence of a change of control or an initial public offering, the investors shall have the option to receive either (i) a cash payment equal to the invested amount under such SAFE, or (ii) the amount payable on the number of shares of common stock equal to the invested amount divided by the liquidity price set forth in the applicable SAFE.
+Alternatively, upon the occurrence of a change of control or an initial public offering, the investors shall have the option to receive either (i) a cash payment equal to the invested amount under such SAFE.
 If there is a dissolution of the company, the investor will be entitled to receive the cash payment equal to the invested amount under such SAFE.